jgaffaney/Creative_Cook/README.md

 ##### Edamam API

-Click the link below and create a login and signup for a developer api.
+Click the link below and create a login.

 https://developer.edamam.com/edamam-recipe-api

+Next, select the Recipe Search API and sign up for a developer level API.

 When you receive your develoer api key and id add a .env file to the parent directory.
 Add the following lines to your .env file